Revelts/wep-config/README.md

 ```c
 OnPlayerShootRightLeg(playerid, targetid, Float:amount, weaponid);
 ```
-- This callback used to check when player get shot by issuerid on their right leg
+- This callback used to check when playerid shoot targetid on their right leg
   - playerid : the player that shoot a weapon
   - targetid : the player that get shot at
   - amount   : the amount of the damage